The ready-to-use CRM for small businesses and startups.

-The customer just wants to solve their need
+The customer just wants to solve his need.

 When it comes to creating that 'moment of truth', companies must be very clear about one thing: the customer, in the end, does not care whether it is a large, medium or small company, with an R&D&I department or with traditional processes: what they want is to provide a solution to a demand or need.